jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Actionable insights
 Despite these risks, MFA remains an effective security measure.
-Here are some guidelines to enhance your security while using MFA:1 Use authenticator apps like Microsoft Authenticator instead of relying solely on text message codes.
+Here are some guidelines to enhance your security while using MFA:

+1 Use authenticator apps like Microsoft
+Authenticator instead of relying solely on text message codes.
-2 Never share your security codes with anyone.3 Create strong and unique passwords using password generators and use a password manager.
+2 Never share your security codes with anyone.

+3 Create strong and unique passwords using password generators and use a password manager.
-4 Avoid reusing passwords across multiple accounts.5 Educate yourself and your employees about common social engineering tactics to recognize and avoid interactions with OTP bots.
+4 Avoid reusing passwords across multiple accounts.

+5 Educate yourself and your employees about common social engineering tactics to recognize and avoid interactions with OTP bots.